Faculty of Engineering and Technology, Jamia Millia Islamia

 The Faculty of Engineering and Technology, Jamia Millia Islamia (FET, JMI) established in 1985, is a public engineering college of Jamia Millia Islamia university located in Delhi, India providing undergraduate, postgraduate and doctoral education in various fields of engineering and technology.
-All courses of the faculty are approved by the All India Council for Technical Education (AICTE).
+All regular courses of the faculty are approved by the All India Council for Technical Education (AICTE).
 According to the National Institutional Ranking Framework (NIRF) 2025, FET, JMI was ranked among the top engineering institutions in India and second in Delhi after IIT Delhi.

 History

 The BE course in civil engineering was started in 1979.
 The Faculty of Engineering and Technology officially came into being in 1985.
 Undergraduate programmes in civil, electrical and mechanical engineering began is as old as the institution.
 Undergraduate programmes in electronics engineering began in 1996 and in computer engineering began in 2000.
 The building was inaugurated in October 1995.
 The four-storey structure has pointed arches adorning the windows.
 The entrance itself is pyramid shaped.